Chemistry Graduate Program Timeline

 All graduate degrees in Chemistry require writing and defense of a M.S. thesis or a Ph.D. dissertation.
 During your first semester, you should discuss research opportunities with at least four members of the Chemistry faculty.
 You may present some ideas as to the research area you wish to pursue, and the faculty will suggest problems of interest to them.
 Since you will spend a great deal of time on the problem you choose for your thesis/dissertation (your entire career may be influenced by that choice), you should consider the various possibilities of both the advisor and the research problem very carefully.

-To maintain full time enrollment, a minimum of 6 credit hours should be taken every Summer semester.
-Typically, M.S. and Ph.D. students take 6 credit hours of research.
-Ph.D. students should take 6 credits of CHEM 5000 (M.S. research) before taking any CHEM 6000 (Ph.D. research).
+To maintain full time enrollment, a minimum of six credit hours should be taken every summer semester.
+Typically, M.S. and Ph.D. students take six credit hours of research.
+Ph.D. students should take six credits of CHEM 5000 (M.S. research) before taking any CHEM 6000 (Ph.D. research).

 - Second Year and Beyond